CamCove-Crichton/newborn-photography/README.md

 - Worked on the arrangement and styling in the booking_detail template
 - Removed the personal info model from the models and admin database structure, as there was not enough time, so it will be part of the future developments
 - Added styling to the new_todo, edit_todo and todo_detail templates
+- Updated the NewBooking view so if booking request forms return with invalid input messages, the form returns with prepopulated fields that the user already input to make for a better UX
+- I created a validation to assist with checking if the booking date being requested is not today's date or before today's date

 ### Future Developments